Why does everyone suddenly want to be a coach?

 What are the implications of the coaching boom, if you want to enter it too?

-I recently reunited with my 2020 cohort of Animas coach graduates, and once the small talk was over, the topic was broached: who was actually making coaching work for them?
+I recently reunited with my 2020 cohort of Animas coach graduates, and once the small talk was over, the topic was broached: who was actually making their coaching diploma work for them?

-We updated each other on where things were three years post-qualifying and when it came to my turn to speak I felt the need to underplay my successes.
-Given that I was the only one coaching full time.
+We updated each other on where things were at three years post-qualifying and when it came to my turn to speak I felt the need to underplay my successes.
+Given that I was the only one coaching full time and on track for 6 figure revenues.

 Many factors are at play here but for the most part I think we can blame competition.
 With so many coaches offering their services, has the demand really kept pace, amongst businesses and consumers?